- WORLD EDITIONAustraliaNorth AmericaWorld

 For Moser, valuation is the key precondition for sustained outperformance.
 “It’s hard for an asset class to really meaningfully outperform if it’s starting from a place of expensive valuations,” he explained.

-At levels reminiscent of the late 1990s, current valuations are an attractive entry point for investors.
 Small caps have become more affordable relative to large caps, especially with the intense focus on mega-cap tech companies and AI hype.
-This crowding in mega-caps has created opportunities for savvy investors to rotate into smaller, undervalued firms.
+This crowding in mega caps has created opportunities for savvy investors to rotate into smaller, undervalued firms.
+Furthermore, there's a noticeable shift toward more defensive positioning.

-Furthermore, there's a noticeable shift towards more defensive positioning.
-“We’re seeing an intentional move to reposition portfolios in a more defensive manner,” says Moser, citing the overcrowding in tech sectors and the desire for better risk-adjusted returns.
+“We’re seeing an intentional move to reposition portfolios in a more defensive manner,” said Moser, citing the overcrowding in the tech sector and the desire for better risk-adjusted returns.

 One of the primary drivers behind this rally is the expectation of accelerating earnings growth in small caps.
-Moser says consensus estimates forecast over 20 percent earnings growth for small-cap companies this year and the next.
+Moser said consensus estimates forecast over 20 percent earnings growth for small-cap companies this year and the next.

 This earnings momentum, coupled with attractive valuations, creates a fertile ground for outperformance.